leeovery / claude-technical-workflows

 What is this?

-This is a work in progress.
+Work in progress.
 The workflow is being refined through real-world usage.
 Expect updates as patterns evolve.

 Model compatibility: These skills have been developed and refined for Claude Code running on Opus 4.5.
 Different models may exhibit different edge cases, and future model releases may require adjustments to the prompts and workflows.